Eduard Shevardnadze: Rule

-At the same time, Georgia suffered badly from the effects of crime and rampant corruption, which were often perpetrated by well-connected officials and politicians.
+Under Shevardnadze, Georgia suffered badly from the effects of crime and rampant corruption, which were often perpetrated by well-connected officials and politicians.
 Although Shevardnadze himself was not personally corrupt and lived a fairly modest life, he was increasingly unwilling or unable to tackle corruption at the highest levels.
 All his closest advisers, including several members of his family, exerted disproportionate economic power and became visibly wealthy.
 Transparency International's corruption index listed Georgia as one of the most corrupt countries in the world.

-According to Spanish prosecutor José Grinda González, Georgian mafia led by Dzhaba Iosselani during the 1990s took control of the country and state and then later led by Zakhariy Kalashov during Shevardnadze's rule.
-Since April 2006, Khachidze or Lasha Shushanashvilialso imparted influence on Georgia as well as Tariel Oniani from Kutaisi near South Abkazia.
+Shevardnadze's presidency has been labeled as competitive authoritarianism and semi-authoritarian.
+The government has been described as pluralistic but undemocratic.
+The state institutions remained weak throughout Shevardnadze's presidency, making him unable to centralize authority.
+In the second half of his rule, from 1996 to 2001, the power was effectively diffused among various "informal centres of power" such as the leadership of the parliament (the "reformers" faction within the ruling Union of Citizens of Georgia party), the Ministry of the Internal Affairs, Aslan Abashidze and the Government of Autonomous Republic of Adjara, the "Taxpayer Union" representing the "selected businessmen" of the country, the local governors, the state chancellery and Shevardnadze family.
+All these centers competed for power with each other while being under the patronage of Shevardnadze, who mediated their disputes and presided over the situation.

 Downfall

-On 2 November 2003, Georgia held a parliamentary election that was widely denounced as unfair by international election observers.
+In 2001, a major political crisis in Georgia led to a series of defections from the ruling Union of Citizens, notably of those belonging to the former "reformist faction" of the UCG, which led to the formation of the new opposition parties.
+Zurab Zhvania, Mikheil Saakashvili, Nino Burjanadze, and other members began to leave the UCG to create their own political parties.
+On 2 November 2003, Georgia held a parliamentary election which was widely denounced as unfair by international election observers.
 The outcome sparked fury among many Georgians, leading to mass demonstrations in Tbilisi and elsewhere, called the Rose Revolution.
 Protesters broke into parliament on 22 November as the first session of the new Parliament was beginning, forcing President Shevardnadze to escape with his bodyguards.
 On 23 November, Shevardnadze met with the opposition leaders Mikheil Saakashvili and Zurab Zhvania to discuss the situation in a meeting arranged by Russian Foreign Minister Igor Ivanov.
-After this meeting, Shevardnadze announced his resignation, declaring that he wished to avert a bloody power struggle "so all this can end peacefully and there is no bloodshed and no casualties".
+After the meeting, Shevardnadze announced his resignation, declaring that he wished to avert a bloody power struggle "so all this can end peacefully and there is no bloodshed and no casualties."
 Shevardnadze's resignation as President of Georgia was the end of his political career.